icml-ml4lms/icml-ml4lms.github.io/_pages/submissions.md

 - For free text submissions, please adhere to the guidelines below.
 We provide both a Google Docs and LaTeX template for you to base your free text submission on.
 Please do not alter the style in these templates – in particular, do not compress the paper format by reducing the vertical spaces or the page margins.

+### What can I get out of submitting?
+All accepted submissions (including free text) can submit a poster for in-person and online presentation.
+Accepted posters and/or free text will be collated in an informal proceeding.

+Some submissions will be selected for a contributed 10 minute talk (see schedule).

+Some submissions will be selected for prizes (TBD).

+Students from underrepresented communities submitting free text and accepted into the workshop can request financial assistance to attend ICML, which will be granted based on availability of funds.

 ### Free text submission guidelines
 - Initial submissions can be up to 5 pages long.
 This limit excludes data availability statements, references and appendices, which can take unlimited space.
 But the reviewers are not required to read appendices.
 Accepted papers can be up to 6 pages long, not including acknowledgements, data availability statements, references and appendices.